-If there has to be one universal frustration on this subject it has to be long sleeved shirts.
+If there has to be one universal frustration on this subject it has to be long-sleeved shirts.
 Keen lifters will unintentionally develop thicker necks, no question about it.
-Factories tend to use overall average measurements when producing shirts which is no good if you need to wear a shirt with the top button fastened.
-What usually follows is a shirt that fits comfortable round then neck and about two-too-many inches of shirt cuff dangling from your hands.
+Factories tend to use overall average measurements when producing shirts which are no good if you need to wear a shirt with the top button fastened.
+What usually follows is a shirt that fits comfortable around then neck and about two-too-many inches of shirt cuff dangling from your hands.

 “The easiest way to stick to an exercise program is to find a sport that complements you.”

 I think it is high time we saw more high street retailers out there to cater more for ‘muscle fit’ clothes which I have noticed does seem to be happening lately.
 Just not quick enough!
 In the meantime, I am pleased to say that I will soon be experiencing MenStyleFashion’s first-ever bespoke suit fitting experience to alleviate some of these frustrations so watch this space for my review guys…